Showing posts with label AI. Show all posts

 Agent Builder - all users need the M365 Copilot Pro licence.

-Copilot Studio - makes need a Studio Builder licence for each maker, build agents using low code AI.
-Each query is charges using messages as it's currency.
-There is complex pricing for instance a query can cost 13 message credits.
+Copilot Studio - requires a Studio Builder licence for each maker, utilising low-code AI for build agents.
+Each query is charged using messages as its currency.
+There is complex pricing, for instance, a query can cost 13 message credits.

 AI Foundry - the individual paid services on Azure relating to AI uses tokens for billing.
-A simple query is 4 tokens depending how the question is broken down.
-Once again it is difficult to estimate the costs.
+A simple query is 4 tokens, depending on how the question is broken down.
+Once again, it is difficult to estimate the costs.

 2. Microsoft Dynamics 365 Copilots